 Each year, LAFCO conducts an audit of the LAFCO finances.
 The independent auditing firm of R.J.
-Ricciardi, Inc. prepared the LAFCO financial audit for FY 2016-17.
+Ricciardi, Inc. prepared the LAFCO financial audit for FY 2017-18 (see attachments).
 Per the Commission's request, the auditing firm periodically rotates staff auditors assigned to the LAFCO audit, and a different auditor prepares the LAFCO audit each year.

 The audit was conducted in accordance with the generally accepted auditing standards as specified in the report.
-There were no new state or federal regulations affecting the FY 2016-17 audit (attached).
-However, we anticipate new legislation (GASB 75) that will impact the FY 2017-18 audit.
+The FY 2017-18 audit is attached and includes additional information in accordance with new legislation (GASB 75).

-The auditors found LAFCO's financial statements present fairly, in all material respects, the respective position of the governmental activities and major fund of Contra Costa LAFCO as of June 30, 2017.
+The auditors found LAFCO's financial statements present fairly, in all material respects, the respective position of the governmental activities and major fund of Contra Costa LAFCO as of June 30, 2018.
 Further, that the economic condition of Contra Costa LAFCO, as it appears on the Statement of Net Position, reflects financial stability and the potential for organizational growth.

-We extend special thanks to the County Auditor-Controller's Office staff, especially Laura Garvey, and LAFCO Executive Assistant Kate Sibley for their work on the annual audit.
+We extend special thanks to the County Auditor-Controller's Office staff, including Linda Montenegro, Michelle Johnston, Analiza Pinlac, Carrie Zhang; CCCERA staff Henry Gudino; and LAFCO staff Kate Sibley and Lauren Talbott for their work on the FY 2017-18 annual audit.

-Recommendation- It is recommended that the Commission receive and file the audit report for the fiscal year ending June 30, 2017 (attached).
+Recommendation - It is recommended that the Commission receive and file the audit report for the fiscal year ending June 30, 2018.